UnicoLab/FlowyML/docs/index.md

 - **Orchestration frameworks** force you into rigid patterns or obscure DSLs
 - **Experiment tracking** is disconnected from execution and deployment

-**UniFlow eliminates these trade-offs.** It's designed for the way data scientists actually work — with pure Python — while providing enterprise-grade capabilities when you need them.
+**FlowyML eliminates these trade-offs.** It's designed for the way data scientists actually work — with pure Python — while providing enterprise-grade capabilities when you need them.

-### What Makes UniFlow Different
+### What Makes FlowyML Different

 <div class="grid cards" markdown>